 - Activity callout: Page Actions also stand out from page views in Engagement History on leads and contacts in Salesforce.
 This is handy if you want to call out a specific web page in your prospect activity for the benefit of other teams, especially BDRs or salespeople.

 Forms + Campaign Attribution

-Let’s now look at attribution in order to achieve the holy grail of Pardot marketing: campaign influence reporting.
+Let’s now look at attribution in order to achieve the holy grail of Pardot marketing.

-If you are a typical organisation with a vested interest in content marketing and attracting quality leads, you will have several forms on your website.
-These could, perhaps, have different use cases – ‘contact us’ forms, resource download forms for ebooks, on-demand webinars, and other gated content.
+You have a vested interest in content marketing and attracting quality leads.
+Several forms on your website capture these visitors, converting them into prospects, and subsequently updating their prospect record.
+These include ‘contact us’ forms, resource download forms for ebooks, on-demand webinars, and other gated content.

-Which forms are your prospects engaging with on their first, second, seventh touchpoint?
+Which forms are your prospects engaging with on their first, second, and seventh touchpoints?

 Ensuring that each form submission a prospect makes is recorded as a campaign member in Salesforce will make tracking the effectiveness of your website’s content far easier.
-You may decided that the time, budget and effort that you invested into creating that particular whitepaper wasn’t worth it.
+You may decide that the time, budget, and effort that you invested into creating that particular whitepaper wasn’t worth it.
 You would make that judgment based on the lack of closed business as a direct result!

 This is a topic that can be controversial: how can the world have moved on to multi-touch attribution and AI-driven attribution models, yet still care about the Lead Source field?

 The most basic way to describe the Lead Source field is as a Salesforce picklist field which records where leads came from.
 It will indicate which channels generate the greatest number of new leads.